ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 When changing an older version of ROS:

 * Make sure the features or fixes are accepted and merged in the master branch before opening a PR to backport the changes to older versions.
-* When backporting to older versions, also backport to any [newer, still supported versions](https://index.ros.org/doc/ros2/Releases/), even non-LTS versions.
+* When backporting to older versions, also consider backporting to any other `still supported versions <../Releases>`, even non-LTS versions.
 * If you are backporting a single PR in its entirety, title the backport PR "[Distro] <name of original PR>".
   If backporting a subset of changes from one or multiple PRs, the title should be "[Distro] <description of changes>".
 * Link to all PRs whose changes you're backporting from the description of your backport PR.